In re Virtus Investment Partners, Inc. Securities Litigation

 Status: Ongoing Case

-Serving as co-lead counsel in a securities class action against mutual fund company, Virtus Investment Partners, following an SEC investigation of its subadvisor, F-Squared
+Serving as co-lead counsel, we pervailed on the motion for class certification in this securities class action against mutual fund company, Virtus Investment Partners, following an SEC investigation of its subadvisor, F-Squared

 On June 9, 2015, Labaton Sucharow was appointed co-lead counsel in this securities action against mutual fund company, Virtus Investment Partners (Virtus).